 - Students entering the program are led by trained young people in their 20s and 30s.
 These leaders are their immediate catechists and serve as both educational instructors and group leaders and also as spiritual directors getting to know each student on a personal basis.

-- Cultural and secular materials that discuss conversions or self-discovery are used, such as movies, selections from novels and other media, to enrich the students’ own journey of transformation—to show them that a real life of faith is living in the real world with both its dangers and great excitements.
+- Cultural and secular materials that discuss conversions or self-discovery are used, such as segments of movies, selections from novels and other media, to enrich the students’ own journey of transformation—to show them that a real life of faith is living in the real world with both its dangers and great excitements.